Kane Williamson: Other Tournaments

+Williamson has featured in several T20 franchise leagues around the world.

-In 2011 and 2012, Williamson played for Gloucestershire in the Friends Life T20.
-Across 17 matches, he scored 324 runs for the team.
+He played for Gloucestershire in the Friends Life t20 in 2011 and 2012, scoring 324 runs across 17 matches.

-Furthermore, he has played in the NatWest T20 Blast in 2014 and 2016 representing Yorkshire and scoring 302 runs across 12 matches with a strike rate of 118.89.

-Williamson has participated in the Vitality Blast in 2018 and 2025, representing Yorkshire and Middlesex respectively.
-As of August 2025, he has made 24 appearances in the tournament and has scored 676 runs.
+He later represented Yorkshire in the NatWest T20 Blast in 2014 and 2016, amassing 302 runs in 12 matches at a strike rate of 118.89.
+He returned to the Vitality Blast with Yorkshire in 2018 and joined Middlesex for the 2025 season.
+As of August 2025, he had made 24 appearances in the competition, scoring 676 runs.

-Williamson also played in the Caribbean Premier League in 2017 for the Barbados Tridents.
-He scored 172 runs in his season with the club and failed to hit any half-centuries or centuries.
+In other T20 leagues, Williamson played for the Barbados Tridents in the 2017 Caribbean Premier League, scoring 172 runs without any half-centuries or centuries.

-Across January and February of 2025, Williamson participated in the third season of the SA20, playing for Durban's Super Giants.
-He would go on to score 233 in his 8 games in South Africa at an average of 46.60 and strike rate of 118.87.
+He featured in the third season of the SA20 for Durban's Super Giants in January and February 2025, scoring 233 runs in 8 matches at an average of 46.60 and a strike rate of 118.87.
+Williamson returned to Durban's Super Giants in the 2026 SA20 season, replacing Taijul Islam.
+He went on to play 7 matches as the team finished 5th and he scored just 110 runs the whole season.

+Williamson has also won two major franchise T20 titles.
+He was part of the Sunrisers Hyderabad squad that won the 2016 Indian Premier League title.
+Most recently, in January 2026, he joined the Rajshahi Warriors in the 12th edition of the Bangladesh Premier League.
+He contributed key performances—including an unbeaten 45* off 38 balls in Qualifier 2 and 24 off 15 balls in the final (adding a partnership with centurion Tanzid Hasan)—to help the team reach and win both playoff matches, defeating Sylhet Titans in Qualifier 2 and Chattogram Royals by 63 runs in the final to secure their maiden BPL title.

 International career

-Williamson was 17, when he led the New Zealand Under-19 side in the World Cup in Malaysia in 2008.
+Williamson was 17, when he led the New Zealand Under-19 team in the World Cup in Malaysia in 2008.
 New Zealand reached the semi-final, where they lost to the eventual champions India.
 On 24 March 2010, Williamson was named in the New Zealand Test squad for the second Test against Australia, but ultimately he did not play in the match.

 Williamson made his One-Day International debut against India on 10 August 2010.
 He was dismissed for a 9th ball duck.
 In his second match, he was bowled by Angelo Mathews for a second ball duck.
 He scored his maiden ODI century against Bangladesh on 14 October 2010 in Dhaka and hence became the youngest centurion in New Zealand's cricket history.
 Due to his performance on the Bangladesh tour where New Zealand suffered a 4–0 whitewash, Williamson was selected in the New Zealand Test squad for the tour of India that followed.

 Williamson made his Test cricket debut against India at Ahmedabad on 4 November 2010.
 In his first innings he scored 131 runs off 299 balls and became the eighth New Zealand player to score a century on Test debut.